getodk/docs/odkx-src/app-designer-directories.rst

 The general structure is:

-  - :file:`js/` - contains JavaScript for the Java to JavaScript interfaces common to both ODK-X Tables and ODK-X Survey.
+  - :file:`js/` - contains JavaScript for the Java to JavaScript interfaces common to both ODK-X Tables and `ODK-X Survey <https://docs.odk-x.org/survey-using/>`_.
-  - :file:`libs/` - contains 3rd party JavaScript libraries used by ODK-X Tables and ODK-X Survey.
+  - :file:`libs/` - contains 3rd party JavaScript libraries used by ODK-X Tables and `ODK-X Survey <https://docs.odk-x.org/survey-using/>`_.
-  - :file:`survey/` - contains JavaScript used by ODK-X Survey to render forms.
+  - :file:`survey/` - contains JavaScript used by `ODK-X Survey <https://docs.odk-x.org/survey-using/>`_ to render forms.
   - :file:`tables/` - contains JavaScript used by ODK-X Tables to render the custom home screen, list, detail, and graphical views created by the Application Designer.
   - :file:`tables.deleting` - information related to data deletion
   - :file:`tables.pending` - information related to pending data changes
-  - :file:`index.html` - the generic HTML for all ODK-X Survey forms.
+  - :file:`index.html` - the generic HTML for all `ODK-X Survey <https://docs.odk-x.org/survey-using/>`_ forms.